al-ce/hbac.nvim/README.md

   notify = true,  -- show or hide notifications on Hbac actions storage = {
     open = {
-      -- set to true to spread the stored pins across windows when opening fill_windows = true,
-      -- prehook is called before any stored pins are opened prehook = function()
+      fill_windows = true,  -- set to true to spread the stored pins across windows when opening prehook = function() end, -- called before any stored pins are opened on_open = function(pin) -- this is called on each item in storage while iterating vim.cmd("e " .. pin.abs_path)
-        -- example of what you might do in the prehook -- local close_unpinned = require("hbac.command.subcommands").close_unpinned
-        -- close_unpinned()
-        -- vim.cmd("tabnew")
-      end,
-      -- this is called on each item in storage while iterating on_open = function(pin)
-        vim.cmd("silent! e " .. pin.abs_path)
         local bufnr = vim.fn.bufnr()
-        state.pinned_buffers[bufnr] = true
-      end,
+        require("hbac.state").pinned_buffers[bufnr] = true  -- used to prevent autoclose from closing the buffer end,
-      -- posthook is called after all stored pins are opened posthook = function() end,
+      posthook = function() end,  -- called after all stored pins are opened },
-    },
   },
   telescope = {